 Graphical elements found in a BPMN

-A BMPN diagram is typically drawn left to right, though you could create a horizontal version.
-A BPMN consists of core elements categorized into four groups: Flow objects, connecting objects, swimlanes (or pool), and artifacts.
+A BPMN diagram is typically drawn left to right, though you could create a vertical version.
+A BPMN diagram consists of core elements categorized into four groups: Flow objects, connecting objects, swimlanes (or pool), and artifacts.
 Each group has symbols that represent different actions within that group.
-We’ve described these terms below and shown how each appears within a BPMN.
+We’ve described these terms below and shown how each appears within a BPMN diagram.

 Flow Objects: These are elements that are connected and form a process flow.